 The habit of using the same or similar passwords for your accounts is risky.
 It makes your account vulnerable to hacking and malware.
 Although it is easier to remember, it is not advisable as you can lose essential files, data and even money.
 You can simply write your passwords on a notepad, can’t you?

 Junk mails are time-wasters and I so much hate them.
 Most of us that are using emails as means of communication can understand that junk mails can take much of our time trying to sort them out.

 We are aiming for zero junk mails this year.
 What about you?
 If email is your regular mode of communication, there is the tendency to have a handful of junk and unread emails.

 Most of us don’t usually read emails that are not important and rather than leaving them in your inbox, make it a part of you to either delete unread messages or mark them as read.

 Another thing you should do to reduce junk emails is to unsubscribe yourself from those people that are sending you some of these emails and overcrowding your inbox.

 Clean up your inbox and free up some space by deleting old emails that are not important to you.
 Don’t forget to always empty your bin box too.

 Most smartphone users are wasting money on mobile data while away from home and it’s usually for no tangible reasons.
 While at home as well as in office, most people use their broadband Wi-Fi to connect to the Internet.

-The issue of wasting money on mobile data usually occurs while people are away from home and office.
-While it’s good to always have access to the Internet, it’s also unhealthy financially, especially if your livelihood doesn’t depend on being the Internet.
+Wasting money on mobile data usually occurs while people are away from home and office.
+While it’s good to always have access to the Internet, it’s unhealthy financially, especially if your livelihood doesn’t depend on the Internet.